Skip to content

 Leaders can respond in two ways.
 They can blame the system for being slow, or they can help the team mature into using it.
 Pair people across disciplines.
 Reward those who collaborate and teach.
 Create time to explain the why behind every decision.

 The right structure doesn’t just shape the product; it shapes the team.
 Work becomes clearer, collaboration smoother, and progress more consistent.
-This shared foundation creates understanding and long-term value, a compounding benefit that many teams underestimate.
+This shared foundation creates long-term value that many teams underestimate.

 Mark Dalgleish captured this tension well: